 Process for submitting an ILL request

-- ILL requests must be made in person at any public library in Lancaster County.
+- ILL requests may be made online via a webform, or in person at any public library in Lancaster County.

-- ILL requests usually take between 2 and 8 weeks to arrive from the date of submission, but may take longer.
-The ILL Librarian is unable to estimate when an item will arrive and is never able to guarantee when an item will arrive.
+- ILL requests usually take between 2 and 8 weeks to arrive from the date of submission but may take longer.
+The ILL Clerk is unable to estimate when an item will arrive and is never able to guarantee when an item will arrive.

 - Patrons and library staff must abide by all copyright laws as they relate to ILL requests.